qunfengdong/MicroGMT/README.md

 Optional arguments:
   -l LOG                Name of the log file [Sequence_to_vcf.log] -n NAME               Name of the input sample.
-Does not work with 'assembly' option. [test] -gatk PATH_TO_GATK    Absolute path to GenomeAnalysisTK.jar.
+Does not work with 'assembly'                                                                              option. [test]
+  -gatk PATH_TO_GATK    Absolute path to GenomeAnalysisTK.jar.
 Only required for                                                                              'fastq' option.
   -picard PATH_TO_PICARD
                         Absolute path to picard.jar.
-Only required for 'fastq' option.
+Only required for 'fastq' o                                                                             ption.
   -kb                   Keep BAM files.
   -ki                   Keep index files.
 Only works with 'fastq' option.
   -p PRIOR              Prior for bcftools variant caller (expected substitution                                                                              rate).
 0 means the prior is disabled.
-                        Only works for 'assembly' or 'contig' option.
+Only works for 'assembly' or 'contig' opt                                                                             ion.
 [0]'.
   -m MBQ                Minimum base quality for variant caller.
 Only works with                                                                              'fastq' option.
+[10]
-[10] -a {asm5,asm10,asm20}
+  -a {asm5,asm10,asm20}
-                        Sequence divergence: asm5/asm10/asm20 for ~0.1/1/5 percentages.
+                        Sequence divergence: asm5/asm10/asm20 for ~0.1/1/5 perce                                                                             ntages.
+Only works with 'assembly' option. [asm5]
-                        Only works with 'assembly' option. [asm5] -t THREAD             Number of threads.
+  -t THREAD             Number of threads.
 [10]
 ```